Emir Tufek

-Emir Tufek (born 04.10.1966) is a Bosnian professional football manager and former player.
+Emir Tufek (born 4 October 1966) is a Bosnian professional football manager and former player who used to play as a midfielder.

 Managerial career

 Tufek took the reins at Zvijezda Gradačac in January 2014, replacing Denis Taletović.
 In October 2014, he was named assistant to manager Meho Kodro at FK Sarajevo.
 He replaced Nedim Jusufbegović as manager of Igman Konjic in May 2019.